azclick/yebo-ember/docs/guides/3-getting-started.md

 # Getting Started

-The quickest way to get starting using Spree Ember is to install the `spree-ember-storefront` addon into a new Ember CLI application.
+The quickest way to get starting using Yebo Ember is to install the `yebo-ember-storefront` addon into a new Ember CLI application.

-Under the hood, the `spree-ember-storefront` addon uses:
+Under the hood, the `yebo-ember-storefront` addon uses:
-- `spree-ember-core`
+- `yebo-ember-core`
-- `spree-ember-checkouts`
+- `yebo-ember-checkouts`
 - `Normalize.css`
 - `Zurb Foundation 5.5`